scriptrdotio/UIComponents/UIComponents/dashboard/frontend/components/gauge/README.md

   refresh-animation-type      | 'linear'    | 	 type of refresh animation (linear, >, <, <>, bounce).
-  counter      | true    | 	 increase numbers one by one. transport |  'wss'     | 	method used to call api (can take "http" or "wss"). msg-tag   | 'gauge'      | 	Subscribe to socket messages with tag name.
+  counter      | true    | 	 increase numbers one by one. transport |  'wss'     | 	method used to call api (can take "http" or "wss"). msg-tag   | null      | 	Subscribe to socket messages with tag name.
-  api-params  | '{data : params}'       | 	api parameters.
+  api-params  | null      | 	api parameters.

 ## Componenet usage: